ttaubert/octoblog/source/_posts/2014-10-30-http-public-key-pinning-explained.markdown

 raise the same warnings as usual as soon as the browser determined they were not signed by a trusted third-party.

-## What if your certificate was revoked?
+## What if you need to replace your certificate?

-If your server was compromised and an attacker obtained your private key you have to revoke your certificate as the attacker can obviously fully intercept any TLS connection to your server and record every conversation.
-If your HPKP header contained only a single *pin-sha256* token you are out of luck until the *max-age* directive given in the header lets those pins expire in your visitors' browsers.
+If your certificate expires or an attacker obtained the private key you will have to replace (and possibly revoke) the leaf certificate.
+This might invalidate your pin, the constraints for obtaining a new valid certificate are the same as for an attacker that tries to impersonate you and intercept TLS sessions.

 Pin validation requires checking the SPKI fingerprints of all certificates in the chain.
 When for example StartSSL signed your certificate you have another